-Below we explain which cost items we include in our estimate of the marginsCineworld and Picturehouse would obtain from one additional film admission.
+33. Below we explain which cost items we include in our estimates.

 Cineworld

 34. We asked the parties for their views on which cost items were variable and the responses from Cineworld and our views are summarized in Table 4.